Do I have to take a TSI Exam?

 *The test is un-timed.
 Students cannot bring calculators - they'll only be allowed to use the calculator app provided by the test.
 Students may retest at any time.
 However, between testing sessions, students MUST PROVIDE PROOF OF PREPARATION for the re-test.
 This can be in the form of online test prep or in-person tutoring.
 Visit here for the official PROOF OF PREPARATION form.
 The test is un-timed.

+We recommend that you study using the TSI Testing Support and preparation below, or use Khan Academy SAT prep.
+Even waiting to take it again in the second semester of Algebra II is recommended.
 You can attend TSI tutorials and retake the sections you did not pass on the TSI.
 You must enroll in TSI tutorials every semester (Fall/Spring) until you clear Reading and Writing and/or Math sections of TSI depending on the dual credit course you want to enroll in.
 Passing all the TSI sections (Reading, Writing and Math) is called being TSI Complete.
 Being TSI Complete should be the goal of all students that are not exempt from taking the TSI.

 If you have not passed TSI requirements to enroll in college level Math and English courses after high school graduation, you need to enroll in course-based or non-course-based developmental education.
 These are non-credit bearing courses and are not calculated in your GPA.